Assessment

 Myth: For small businesses, the business impact of a virtual queue remains too vague to justify investment.
 Unlike a direct sales tool, benefits are intangible and difficult to quantify.

 Reality: The ROI of wait digitization is measured through several concrete and immediate indicators.
-The 30-50% reduction in perceived waiting time directly translates to decreased abandonment rates and increased customer satisfaction.
+The dashboard provides precise statistics: average wait time, traffic peaks, abandonment rates by time slot.

-Consider the fictional example of a 40-seat restaurant losing 3 tables per service due to waiting.
-With an average basket of $40, this represents $120 in daily lost revenue, over $3,600 monthly.
+Consider the concrete example of a walk-in beauty salon treating about 100 clients weekly.
+If the establishment loses 3 clients daily due to waiting, with an average basket of $35, this represents $105 in daily lost revenue, over $3,000 monthly.
 Investment in a virtual queue solution pays for itself within weeks.

 The analytics dashboard becomes a strategic business intelligence tool, informing decisions beyond queue management.